-The Excel Colorado Model Evaluation System has been designed to be an easy and intuitive system to help Colorado districts implement the Model Evaluation System.
-The tool necessitates that the user has access to Microsoft excel 2007 or higher.
-All evaluation tools have been designed to work on both Apple and PC systems.
-CDE will provide support to all districts who choose to use these tools to implement the Model Evaluation System.
+The Excel Colorado Model Evaluation System has been designed to be an easy and intuitive system to help Colorado districts implement the model system.
+The tool necessitates that the user has access to Microsoft excel 2010 or higher.

 Resources Available to ALL users: